khouston22/seticore2/BRANCH_INFO.md

 ## sc1

 Add modifications to spectrogram normalization, threshold setting, and SNR estimates of detections.
 Uses baseline Taylor-tree GPU code.
-Switch NEW_NORM defined to allow comparison between new and old normalization methods.
+Switch NEW_NORM is defined to allow comparison between new (=1) and old (=0) normalization methods.

+Note: With changes to any .h files, may need to do "meson setup --wipe" before "meson compile"

 ## sc2

 Add modified DD files, and allow for self-managed buffers.
 Uses baseline Taylor-tree GPU code.
 This is the baseline for the IAC-2024 paper.

+New normalization is adopted (NEW_NORM=1 code).
+Switch MANAGED_INPUT defined to examine Unified Memory managed input (=1, previous baseline) vs. unmanaged input (=0, new baseline) with explicit host->device and device-> host transfers for DeDoppler processing.
+Unmanaged buffers run considerably faster, with only a small number additional lines of code.

 ## sc2a